seamplex/feenox/doc/tutorials/000-setup/README.md

 ::::: {.container .text-center .my-5 .ratio .ratio-16x9}
 <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/66WvYTb4pSg?rel=0" allowfullscreen></iframe>
 :::::

+Also, check out the whitepaper [“Why FeenoX is different”](https://seamplex.com/feenox/doc/whitepaper/).
 :::::::::

 Theoretically, the tool could be compiled and run in other architectures such as Windows or MacOS in a non-cloud approach.